DonDebonair/slack-machine/docs/user/usage.rst

 If you want to use Slack Machine behind a proxy, you can use ``HTTP_PROXY`` and ``HTTPS_PROXY``.
 Be cautious, only http proxy is supported for now.

+If you find you have issues with Slack Machine disconnecting, try enabling the keep alive feature by setting ``KEEP_ALIVE`` to an integer (interval in seconds to send keep alive pings).

 Enabling plugins
 """"""""""""""""